 Litigation in this area involves minors and adults under disability as well as the older adult.
-It involves elder abuse, elder financial abuse, the misuse of power of attorney documents, and abuse of fiduciary power, including fiduciary litigation.
-This practice area generally involves abuse against vulnerable and dependant persons.
+It also involves elder abuse, elder financial abuse, the misuse of power of attorney documents, and abuse of fiduciary power, including fiduciary litigation.

 People in general are presumed to be capable to make decisions unless declared otherwise incapable of making certain decisions.
 Lawyers are often entrusted with helping people implement some of their decisions, and in so doing, they assess a person's capacity, sometimes without their even realizing they are making such an assessment.
 Courts, in turn, may be asked to decide whether an individual had the required capacity at the time that the person made certain decisions.
 It follows that a court would be most interested in the assessment a lawyer made of the individual's capacity.
 A lawyer must therefore be aware of the different standards of capacity and the factors to be considered when assessing capacity.